ElGuillermo/HLL_CRCON_All_time_stats/README.md

 - Log into your CRCON host machine using SSH and enter these commands (one line at at time) :

-  First part
-  If you already have installed any other "custom tools" from ElGuillermo, you can skip this part.
-  (though it's always a good idea to redownload the files, as they could have been updated)
   ```shell
   cd /root/hll_rcon_tool